veeru153/dev101/README.md

 The issue lied in my lack of fundamentals.
 I was excited to make a project but I never really tried to understand how to write a *decent* program.
 The tutorials I followed were very limited in the information they provided and if I tried to do anything beyond the scope of the video, chances are that it would not work as desired.

-I am creating this series while keeping my situation at that time in mind and the contents included in this series are the things that I wish I was told about software development when I was getting started.
+I am creating this series while keeping in mind my early days in the world fo software development.
+The contents included in this series are the topics that I wish I was informed about software development and the topics I had understood when I was getting started.

 ## FAQ